 The bottom hole has gone one step further, your holes will be like the top three at this point.

 Now, this is REALLY time-consuming, it has to be done on EVERY hole on the front and BACK!
 Yeah, I know…that is 88 times to be exact!!!
 Wowza!!

 After all that chiseling is finally done…it’s back to the drill press, drilling the same holes again on the front and back but this time they will cut all the way through…you will be able to see the solid ring all the way around on both sides…and oh the excitement you will feel!!
 Pat yourself on the back if you have made it this far…you deserve it!!!
 Now you will just use your chisel and mallet and tap the big chunks all the way out of your board and OMGEEEE!!!
 The boards look AMAZING!!!

 So now we need to take them from individual boards to a planked panel of boards…so we are going to use our HANDY – DANDY Kreg Jig!!!
 Woohoo!!!
 My favorite tool!!
-So much easier than that darn drill press!!
-Hahaha!!
-So incase you aren’t aware of what a Kreg Jig is or how to use it, I will explain quickly!
+So much easier than that darn drill press!!🤣 So in case you aren’t aware of what a Kreg Jig is or how to use it, I will explain quickly!

-I have the small Kreg Jig R3 and I have to say…as much as I use this and have thought about upgrading, I haven’t found anything this little jig can’t do…so I really can’t justify upgrading!
+I have the small Kreg Jig R3 (affiliate link) and I have to say…as much as I use this and have thought about upgrading, I haven’t found anything this little jig can’t do…so I really can’t justify upgrading!
 So don’t be discouraged, if you can’t afford to buy the $150.00 model, this little $40.00 one will tackle everything you could ever need!
 Now, if you do have a little more to spend…by all means just start with the bigger one and you will never have to deliberate buying the upgrade!!
 Lol!!
-You can find Kreg Jigs at Lowe’s, Home Depot, Amazon, or even at their website HERE!
+You can find Kreg Jigs at Lowe’s, Home Depot, or Amazon! (affiliate link)